What are ATAR Cut-Offs and Why You Shouldn't Panic About Them

 • Your school recommends you based on your overall performance, not just ATAR.

-So some steps you can take to give yourself the edge when applying for your desired course.
+However it is important to know that different institutions have different policies around adjustment factors.
+So some steps you can take to give yourself the edge when applying for your desired course are to:

 • Check the university’s website for adjustment factor details